twilio/apkscale/README.md

 }
 ```

 Apkscale adds a `measureSize` task to your Android library module and, when run, scans the output directory of your library and measures the size of each .aar file present.
 Apkscale outputs the size report to a json file located at `<yourProjectBuildDir>/apkscale/build/outputs/reports/apkscale.json`.
 The json file contains an array of elements that provide a size report for each .aar file measured.
+Apkscale writes the size in a `--human-readable` as specified by [apkanalyzer](https://developer.android.com/studio/command-line/apkanalyzer).
 Reference the example below.

 ```json5
 [